ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/mint-your-first-token.md

 * https://bitcoincash-example.github.io/website/logo.png

 :::info
- You can easily find out about the URL placement of the logo in the [repository](https://github.com/ton-blockchain/minter-contract#jetton-metadata-field-best-practices) in the "Where is this metadata stored" paragraph.
+ You can easily find out about the URL placement of the logo in the [repository](https://github.com/ton-blockchain/minter-contract#jetton-metadata-field-best-practices) in the 'Where is this metadata stored' paragraph.

  * On-chain.
  * Off-chain IPFS.